Jorit: Notable street murals

 In August 2019, Jorit painted the face of the first man in space, Yuri Gagarin, on the facade of a twenty-story building in the district of Odintsovo, Russia.
 At the base of the mural is "СССР", the abbreviation for the official name of the Soviet Union in the Russian alphabet.
 It is the largest portrait of Gagarin in the world.

-On 22 February 2021, he painted the face of Valerio Verbano on the facade of a building in Rome.
+On 22 February 2021, he painted the face of Valerio Verbano on the facade of a building in Tufello, Rome.
 Verbano was an Italian communist militant, killed in 1980 in an ambush by three fascists who had entered his home.

 In Florence, Jorit published a mural depicting the young Antonio Gramsci in 2020.
 In the wall is Gramsci's words: "Even when all is or seems lost, one must quietly set to work again, starting from the beginning ...
 The crisis consists precisely in the fact that the old dies and the new cannot be born".